 7. Hold the funeral at home

 Home funerals can include a variety of activities, from holding a memorial service to preparing the body for burial, holding visiting hours or a wake, or building the coffin.

-Threshold Care Circle offers workshops and education in home funerals and green burial.
-Another resource is the Home Funeral Alliance.
-Reclaiming once common death practices is done not only to save money but also to renew the meaning and intimacy of the rituals.
+Threshold Care Circle offers workshops and education in home funerals and green burials.
+Another resource is the National Home Funeral Alliance.
+Reclaiming once-common death practices is done not only to save money but also to renew the meaning and intimacy of the rituals.

 Although clergy members typically officiate for free, it’s customary — and thoughtful — to tactfully give an honorarium.
 The amount is up to you.

-The Department of Veterans Affairs pays certain burial and funeral allowances.
-Click here for eligibility and rules.
+The U.S. Department of Veterans Affairs pays certain burial and funeral allowances.
+Check out the VA website for eligibility and rules.

-For other benefits (explained here by the American Legion), including the presentation of an American flag and playing of taps at a veteran’s funeral, ask your funeral director or call the VA at (800) 827-1000.
+For other benefits — including the presentation of an American flag and playing of taps at a veteran’s funeral — ask your funeral director or call the VA at 800-827-1000.